-❑ With AUTOFIT enabled, the output from one GRAPH FILE request is sized to fit the entire draw area.
-Therefore, if you have a procedure that includes multiple GRAPH FILE requests, set the AUTOFIT parameter to OFF.

-- □ AUTOFIT ON is ignored for a multi-graph request.
-For more information about multi-graph requests, see Creating Multiple Graphs on page 983. - □ If a procedure has multiple GRAPH FILE requests, only the last one will display on the output with SET AUTOFIT=ON.
+- ❑ With AUTOFIT enabled, the output from one GRAPH FILE request is sized to fit the entire draw area.
+Therefore, if you have a procedure that includes multiple GRAPH FILE requests, set the AUTOFIT parameter to OFF. - □ AUTOFIT ON is ignored for a multi-graph request using the legacy GRMERGE syntax.
+For more information about multi-graph requests, see Creating Multiple Graphs on page 1011. - □ If multiple charts are generated because of a sort field assigned to the page attribute category, you must set both AUTOFIT ON amdn AUTOFIT-MULTI ON, as described in How to Fit Multiple Charts in a Container on page 30. - □ If a procedure has multiple GRAPH FILE requests, only the last one will display on the output with SET AUTOFIT=ON.